MistyCommunity/Documentation/src/content/onboarding/3-ways-to-interact-with-misty/blockly.md

 * None

 Returns
 * A set of data about your Misty robot.
 Open your browser's JavaScript console to view the results of this command.
-   * Windows OS Version (string) - The version of the OS of the robot.
-   * Realtime Controller Hardware Version (string) - The hardware version for the realtime controller.
-   * Realtime Controller Firmware Version (string) - The firmware version for the realtime controller.
-   * IP Address (string) - The IP address of the device.
-   * Output Capabilities (array) - an array listing the output capabilities of the robot.
-   * Sensor Capabilities (array) - an array listing the sensor capabilities.
+Information includes Windows OS version, Real Time Controller hardware version, Real Time Controller firmware version, IP address, and sensor capabilities.

 ### GetHelp